 The regional centre of Lena Goldfields, Bodaibo, is a lively city of more than 16,000 citizens, with schools, colleges, hospital and other service facilities, and the majority of the population have a relation to the gold mining industry.
 The area has developed infrastructure with an airport in Bodaibo, state roads maintained all-year round to access the most important gold production sites, and hydropower plant located on the local Mamakan river.
-There are several established electric grids crossing the Krasny site, although the current exploration activities are supported by diesel electric generators.
-The Krasny sites are located favourable, with the distance to the main state road - which runs north from Bodaibo to the town of Kropotkinsky - ranging between 1 and 10 km.
-The Northern Territories project is accessible by all-year-round roads.
+There are several established electric grids crossing Kopy Goldfields' Krasny site.
+In 2019, the project received an offer for electricity supply from the local national electricity land grid for 15 MW capacity which should be enough to support a production start.
+The Krasny site is located favorably, with the distance to the main state road - which runs north from Bodaibo to the town of Kropotkinsky - ranging between 1 and 10 km.
+The Maly Patom project is accessible by all-year-round roads.

 The licenses owned by Kopy Goldfields have been grouped into projects with a geographical distribution that makes it possible to process ore from several deposits at one production plant per project.